 The ability to transfer power over the interconnectors (Moyle and EWIC HVDC interconnectors) is a function of the capacity of the interconnectors and the capacity of the transmission systems on either side.
 We co-ordinate the setting of the interconnection capacities with the ICOs and GB TSO.
-These capacities feed into the exante markets and the scheduling and dispatch process.
+These capacities feed into the ex ante intra day markets and the scheduling and dispatch process.
+Under Article 311(1)(b) within the Trade and Cooperation Agreement, SEM and GB must ensure the maximum level of capacity of electricity interconnectors is made available to ensure secure system operation and efficient use of systems.
+Also, under Article 311(1)(c), the interconnector capacities may only be curtailed in emergency situations and this curtailment must be non-discriminatory.

-The determined capacities are provided to the ex-ante markets as the limits to allowable cross-zonal (between SEM and BETTA) exchanges of power.
+The determined capacities are provided to the ex ante intra day markets as the limits to allowable cross-zonal (between SEM and BETTA) exchanges of power.
 We also use these capacities in the scheduling and dispatch process to determine available capacity for Cross-Zonal Actions.
 Cross-Zonal Actions are discussed in section 3.4.6.

-We set the operational ramp rate applied to each interconnector.
+We set the operational ramp rate applied to each interconnector in accordance with the methodology set out in the Load Frequency Control Block Operational Agreement article 3.
 This is a MW/min ramp rate that is applied in the physical dispatch of each interconnector.